Your Mini Basket

 What is 4 core speaker cable?

-Another benefit of a speaker hood is that they are designed to provide a form of back box to enhance sound and prevent a certain amount of sound leakage.
+Another benefit of a speaker hood is that they provide a form of back box to enhance sound and prevent a certain amount of sound leakage.
 That means you can keep your upstairs neighbours happier for longer if you turn the volume up!

 Please check with your builder/installer whether a fire hood is required for your ceiling speakers in your particular building.
 “Low smoke / zero halogen” speaker cable may also be necessary.

 If the amount of depth you have in the ceiling void (behind the plasterboard) is very low, there are options available for slim and ultra-slim ceiling speakers.
-Please use our filter on our website to find the most suitable speaker for you.
+Please use our filter on our Ceiling Speaker Homepage to find the most suitable speaker for you.

 If you’re looking to set up a home theater system and want to incorporate in-ceiling speakers, you’ll just need to think about positioning and the amplifier you’re using to power the speakers.

 For 5.1 speaker placement, you’ll need a pair of speakers to offer rear surround channels.
 This would be two left and right speakers behind or just above your listening position.
 From here you’ll just need a left and right front speaker either side of your TV and another center channel speaker directly between the two (ideally where the screen is positioned to project dialogue more accurately) to finish the 5.1 system.
 For a 7.1 system, add two additional surround speakers directly between the front and rear surrounds, to form a left and right pair of mid-surrounds.